usdaud/algotradinglib.github.io/en/pedia/s/simple_moving_average_strategies.md

 ```

 #### Dynamic SMA Strategy
 Unlike static SMA crossover strategies, a Dynamic SMA strategy adjusts the SMA period based on market conditions.
-Traders may use volatility measures like the Average True Range (ATR) to modify the period.
+Traders may use volatility measures like the [Average True Range](../a/average_true_range_(atr).md) (ATR) to modify the period.
 The rationale is that during high volatility, a longer SMA period smooths out noise, and during low volatility, a shorter SMA period provides more responsiveness.

 ##### Implementation Example
 ```python